aleksey-verin/crm/README.md

-# App for real estate agents
+# Development of a CRM system for an enterprise

 ## Summary